-Sole proprietors are individuals who go into business for themselves without registering their business as a special entity such as a corporation, a partnership, or a limited liability company (LLC).
-Sole proprietors report their business income to the IRS on their personal tax returns by attaching Schedule C, Profit or Loss from Business (Sole Proprietorship) to their Form 1040 or 1040-SR.
+Sole proprietors and independent contractors are self-employed individuals who go into business without registering their business as a legal entity such as a corporation, a partnership, or a limited liability company (LLC).

 The term “independent contractor” describes the relationship between a client and a self-employed person who provides services as an autonomous business rather than as a full-time employee.
 Although full-time employment has its advantages – a steady paycheck, benefits, and office space – it also typically offers less freedom than independent contractors enjoy.

-Can a small business owner be both a sole proprietor and an independent contractor?
+Can a self-employed be both a sole proprietor and an independent contractor?

-It’s common for small business owners to operate as both sole proprietors and independent contractors depending on the nature of the business relationship and the taxation structure.
+It’s common for self-employed business owners to operate as both sole proprietors and independent contractors, depending on the nature of the business relationship and the taxation structure.

-For example, a software developer who decides to start his or her own business quickly and easily might choose to operate as a sole proprietor, which does not require setting up a separate corporation and allows for the filing of personal and business tax liabilities on Form 1040.
+For example, a software developer who decides to start their own business quickly and easily might choose to operate as a sole proprietor, which does not require setting up a separate corporation and allows for the filing of personal and business tax liabilities on Form 1040.

-If the developer outsources his or her services to corporate clients, the customer might establish an independent contractor relationship, which means:
+If the developer outsources their services to corporate clients, the customer might establish an independent contractor relationship, which means:

 - The employer is not responsible for withholding the developer’s payroll taxes.

-- The developer must pay for both his or her own share of payroll taxes and the employer’s share of Medicare and Social Security taxes.
+- The developer must pay for both their own share of payroll taxes and the employer’s share of Medicare and Social Security taxes.

 - The employer reports what it pays the developer’s business to the federal government via Form 1099-MISC.

-If the software developer decides to create and sell an iPhone app on the side, he or she is not an independent contractor for Apple but a merchant who receives a payment each time someone downloads the app.
-Because the developer is not an independent contractor, he or she doesn’t receive a Form 1099-MISC and instead reports the app-related revenue on form 1040 Schedule C.
+If the software developer decides to create and sell an iPhone app on the side, they are not an independent contractor for Apple but a merchant who receives a payment each time someone downloads the app.
+Because the developer is not an independent contractor, they don't receive a Form 1099-MISC and instead reports the app-related revenue on Schedule C (Form 1040).

 At tax time, the developer pays income and payroll taxes based on having received both 1099 income from corporate clients and non-1099 business income from sales of the iPhone app.